risingwavelabs/risingwave-docs-legacy/docs/guides/nested-columns-arrays.md

 ## Add values to nested columns and arrays

-To add values to nested columns, enclose the nested data with parentheses ('()') in the SQL statement.
+To add values to nested columns, enclose the nested data with () in the SQL statement.

-To add values to an array, in the SQL statement, use `ARRAY` to indicate that this is an array, and then enclose the data in the array with square brackets ('[]').
+To add values to an array, in the SQL statement, use `ARRAY` to indicate that this is an array, and then enclose the data in the array with [].
 For example, `ARRAY ['ABCD1234', 'ABCD1235', 'ABCD1236', 'ABCD1237']`.

 ## Access nested data and data in an array

-To access data nested under a column, enclose the column with parentheses and use the dot operator to specify the nested column.
+To access data nested under a column, enclose the column with () and use the dot operator to specify the nested column.
 For example, to access the `initial_charge` column under `fare` in the `trip` schema, use `(fare).initial_charge`.

 To access data in an array, use the `ARRAY_COLUMN[RELATIVE_POSITION]` syntax.
-Relative postions start from 1.
-For example, to access `ABCD1234`, which is the first object in the `trip_id` array, we can specify `trip_id[1]`.
+Relative positions start from 1.
+For example, to access `ABCD1234`, the first object in the `trip_id` array, we can specify `trip_id[1]`.

 ## Unnest data from an array